vanguardfox/ADS599/README.md

-# Project Title: Peripheral Blood Mononuclear Cell (PBMC) Population Clustering
+# Project Title: Artificial Intelligence-Driven Automation of Flow Cytometry Gating

 This project explores and clusters PBMCs based on flow cytometry data using machine learning techniques.